jadecobra/python_tdd_exercises/source/basic_objects/none.rst

     # NOTES

-  float_ is the :ref:`class<everything is an object>` for binary floating point numbers. the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`
+  float_ is the :ref:`object<everything is an object>` for binary floating point numbers. the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell